TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.healthsignals/adminsetting-internal-css.md

 ## **Customer Ready RCA**

-The account you are using to for RDP connection, is currently disabled.
+The user account being used for the RDP connection is currently disabled.

-Please note, if the Client OS machines is migrated from OnPrem or deployed from gallery, the built-in administrator account is sometimes not enabled by default in the image.
+In a few cases w.r.t VMs migrated from On-prem or created specialized disks, the built-in administrator account is sometimes disabled.

 Push the following script using [Custom Script Extension](https://docs.microsoft.com/azure/virtual-machines/windows/extensions-customscript) to enable the user account: